lucchmielowski/kyverno-authz/adopters.md

 ## How to Get Listed

-If your organization is using the `kyverno-envoy-plugin`, please submit a pull request with your details or open an issue on [GitHub](https://github.com/kyverno/kyverno-envoy-plugin/issues) to have your organization added.
+If your organization is using the `kyverno-authz`, please submit a pull request with your details or open an issue on [GitHub](https://github.com/kyverno/kyverno-authz/issues) to have your organization added.

 ## Additional Information